 The COVID-19 pandemic and consequent strain on public health resources has disrupted traditional classroom-based learning and instruction typically offered to health workers.
 While virtual learning has proven to be an effective adaptation to COVID-19-related learning disruptions, it has yet to be formally institutionalized as a learning format.

 That is changing with a new effort – the Extension for Community Healthcare Outcomes (ECHO) program – that was launched on January 20.
 ECHO will use a virtual, shared learning platform to strengthen the capacity of Uganda People’s Defence Force (UPDF) health workers to provide quality HIV care.
-ECHO is being made possible by the PEPFAR-funded U.S. Department of Defense (DoD) HIV/AIDS Prevention Program (DHAPP), implemented by URC, and local partners the Infectious Disease Institute (IDI) and the UPDF.
+ECHO is being made possible by the PEPFAR-funded Department of Defense HIV/AIDS Prevention Program Uganda (DoD Uganda URC Project), implemented by URC, and local partners the Infectious Disease Institute (IDI) and the UPDF.

 The goal of the program, known as UPDF ECHO, is to promote HIV epidemic control and improve clinical outcomes within the Ugandan military.
-UPDF ECHO is being implemented by URC as part of the UPDF Partnership for Sustainable HIV Epidemic Control Project, a four-year Department of Defense HIV/AIDS Prevention Program (DHAPP).
+UPDF ECHO is being implemented by URC as part of the four-year UPDF Partnership for Sustainable HIV Epidemic Control Project.
 Through this program, virtual communities of practice are being promoted as an approach to strengthening the capacity of health care providers.

 The model – developed by the University of New Mexico – is a learning framework in which support, guidance, and feedback can be shared in a virtual knowledge-sharing community.
 Health workers across multi-disciplinary teams present real cases to each other for recommendations as knowledge is tested and refined through a local lens.
 Best practices are shared and continuous improvement occurs through collaborative learning.
 In resource-constrained medical settings, this platform provides a unique opportunity for clinical mentorship, peer support, and learning.
 The ECHO model calls it “all teach, all learn.”